gregemel/world/README.md

 * tools for making instances of databags or systems

 ### loaders
-* tools for loading files like worlds, scenes, models, etc.
+* tools for loading (deserializing json) files like worlds, scenes, models, etc.

 ### ui
 * user interface code